 Phillip is a member of the Clifford Chance Political Change team and sits on the firm's Thought Leadership Board.
 He practices as a barrister qualified in England and Wales.

 - Advising on emerging global policy issues in data, AI and cybersecurity including a leading automotive OEM and a large global tech business.

 - Advising a number of leading global investment banks on the potential impact of Brexit on their business and their strategic response (both before and after the referendum vote).

 - Phillip spent six months on secondment to the UK Financial Conduct Authority (FCA), working on the joint FCA/PRA consultation paper and draft rules on improving individual accountability in the banking.
-These rules flow from powers enacted in the Financial Services (Banking Reform) Act 2013 following the recommendations of the Parliamentary Commission on Banking Standards.

 - Advising on the establishment of the Banking Standards Board (BSB), created by Sir Richard Lambert to promote high standards of behaviour and competence across the UK banking industry.

 - Phillip has appeared on programmes including BBC Newsnight, the BBC Radio 4 Today programme, Sky News and Bloomberg and has commented in publications including the New York Times, the London Times, the Financial Times, the London Evening Standard, le Monde and le Figaro.

 - London School of Economics and Political Science (BA, Philosophy, Logic and Scientific Method) 2004

 - Called to the Bar (Inner Temple) 2006